SBULeeLab/LinguaFranca-FSE19/README.md

 ### Style

-Most of the scripts in this repository are written in Perl.
+Most of the scripts in this repository are written in Python.
 They tend to write status updates to STDERR and to emit useful output to STDOUT, though the more complex ones use a resultFile instead.

 If you have dependencies on other scripts in the repo, require the invoker to define `ECOSYSTEM_REGEXP_PROJECT_ROOT`.